puppetlabs/dropsonde/PLUGIN_API.md

 ## Helper Methods

-The `puppet` library is loaded, so you can use it to gather any information about that master you'd like.
+The `puppet` library is loaded, so you can use it to gather any information about that server you'd like.
 Some examples include:

 * `Puppet.lookup(:environments)`
 * `Puppet.settings`

 We've also loaded the [PuppetDB](https://github.com/voxpupuli/puppetdb-ruby) library.
-It's initialized with that master's own configuration and exposed to you as `Dropsonde.puppetDB`.
+It's initialized with that server's own configuration and exposed to you as `Dropsonde.puppetDB`.
 So for example, you could could get a list of all classes used in the infrastructure with this PQL query: